Meal Prep Greek Mason Jar Salad

 • Basil – This adds a sweet, slightly spicy flavor that ties the whole dish together.

-• Feta – We love the creamy texture and slaty flavor this adds!
+• Feta – We love the creamy texture and salty flavor this adds!

 How to Make a Greek Mason Jar Salad